MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M06_L12_Azure_Deployments_Using_Resource_Manager_Templates.md

 1. The repository is organized the following way:
     - **.ado** folder contains Azure DevOps YAML pipelines.
     - **.devcontainer** folder container setup to develop using containers (either locally in VS Code or GitHub Codespaces).
-    - **.azure** folder contains Bicep&ARM infrastructure as code templates used in some lab scenarios.
+    - **infra** folder contains Bicep&ARM infrastructure as code templates used in some lab scenarios.
     - **.github** folder container YAML GitHub workflow definitions.
     - **src** folder contains the .NET 7 website used on the lab scenarios.